 But if we can connect to the internet, so can bad guys around the world who want to use that data for malicious purposes.
 This includes groups like the hackers who broke into Target, Home Depot, and other retailer databases to steal payment information to sketchy data miners like Cambridge Analytics who hijacked Facebook user information to promote a political campaign.

 Breaches usually don’t happen because of one or two little mistakes.
-They are generally the result of a confluence of events, which include lax security practices at the “victim” and a targeted hacking effort by a malicious individual or group.
+They are generally the result of a confluence of events.
+That includes lax security practices at the “victim” and a targeted hacking effort by a malicious individual or group.

 The worst information to lose is already public